VladimirtheGreatest/e-commerce-store-flexbox-website-/README.md

 # e-commerce-store-flexbox-website-
 (in progress) this is going to be e-commerce website.
-I am going to use css flexbox and possible css grid instead of bootsrap.
+I am going to use css flexbox and possible css grid instead of bootstrap.